nicolaprezza/ebwt2snp/README.md

 # ebwt2snp

+**This is an old version that is no longer supported.
+Please, use instead https://github.com/nicolaprezza/ebwt2snp-v2 **

 ### Overview

 The *ebwt2snp* suite can be used to discover SNPs/indels between two sets of reads (fasta/fastq) *without* aligning them to  a reference genome (alignment-free, reference-free) with just a scan of the extended Burrows Wheeler Transform (e-BWT) of the sets of reads and the LCP and gSA arrays.
 The output is a fasta file (in KisSNP2 format) where sequences are the contexts surrounding the identified SNPs.